Last Updated on

 Include visual content

 Visual content plays a major role along the path to purchase.
 Customers want to experience a visual delight and are persuaded by high impact visuals of the product.
-Video has eight times more engagement than text based content so, making sure that video is included in the content strategy is vital.
-When customers are seeing fresh and engaging brand imagery and video content, it will stand out against the competitors.
+Video has eight times more engagement than text based content, so making sure that video is included in the content strategy is vital.

 Leading brands are working hard to optimise their marketing around their prospective customer’s path to purchase.
 Brands often lack insight around their customer’s path to purchase which can greatly impede sales performance (especially in highly considered markets such as auto).
 To optimise the path to purchase for growth, it is important that brands ask relevant questions and connect with digital consumers in new ways.
 Consider thinking beyond mass marketing and embrace various touchpoint opportunities.

 An audit of how, when and where consumers encounter and engage with a brand is a good way to see how the path to purchase is performing.
 Some of the questions that should be considered are:

 - Where did consumers first encounter the brand?
 What were the consumers first impressions?